Fire extinguisher: Maintenance

-Vandalism and extinguisher protection

-Fire extinguishers are sometimes a target of vandalism in schools and other open spaces.
-Extinguishers are occasionally partially or fully discharged by a vandal, impairing the extinguisher's actual fire-fighting abilities.

 In open public spaces, extinguishers are ideally kept inside cabinets that have glass that must be broken to access the extinguisher, or which emit an alarm siren that cannot be shut off without a key, to alert people the extinguisher has been handled by an unauthorized person if a fire is not present.
 This also alerts maintenance to check an extinguisher for usage so that it may be replaced if it has been used.